thomalex001/ga-project-1/README.md

 DAY FOUR:
+HTML :
+.
+Added a two more <audio> tags as sounds so that sounds could play each other

 <!-- Responsive design -->
 <!-- Restart button doesn't remove aliens or bullets after playing. -->
 <!-- Keep only Play button and change innerHTML when clicked -->